Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 Security design principles describe a securely architected system hosted on cloud or on-premises datacenters (or a combination of both).
-Application of these principles dramatically increases the likelihood your security architecture assures confidentiality, integrity, and availability.
+Application of these principles dramatically increases the likelihood your architecture assures confidentiality, integrity, and availability.
 These patterns are used by the Relecloud sample to improve security.